Classify inventory items according to the variability of their demand.

 The classes have significant implications for stock management.

-Inventory management for A-items can usually be fully automated becuase of low demand volatility.
+- Inventory management for X-items can usually be fully automated because of low demand volatility.
 And due to the predictability of demand, a low buffer inventory can be held either by the organisation itself or, in a Just In Time (JIT) arrangement, by the supplier – reducing holding costs.

-For B class items, buffer stocks may need to be higher, or more manual intervention of an otherwise automated stock management process may be required.
-JIT supplier arrangements may be more difficult to negotiate for B class inventory as the suppliers may not have the expertise for predicting demand that the organisation itself would have.
+- For Y class items, buffer stocks may need to be higher, or more manual intervention of an otherwise automated stock management process may be required.
+JIT supplier arrangements may be more difficult to negotiate for Y class inventory as the suppliers may not have the expertise for predicting demand that the organisation itself would have.

-Since it is virtually impossible to predict demand for C class inventory items, the policy may be to replenish-to-order.
+- Since it is virtually impossible to predict demand for Z class inventory items, the policy may be to replenish-to-order.